pchambault/Narwhals-Prey-Capture-Efficiency/README.md

 # Narwhals-Prey-Capture-Efficiency

-This repository contains code and data necessary to generate the analyses and figures associated with the manuscript entitled "Extremely low seasonal prey capture efficiency in a deep-diving whale, the narwhal" (under review).
+This repository contains code and data necessary to generate the analyses and figures associated with the manuscript entitled "Extremely low seasonal prey capture efficiency in a deep-diving whale, the narwhal" , published in Biology Letters in 2023.
 Manuscript authors: Philippine Chambault, Susanna Blackwell, Mads Peter Heide-Jørgensen.

 The repository is organised as follows: